Events

 Add/Delete

-Determines whether the event is added or deleted from the job after it finishes executing.
+Determines whether the event is added or deleted from the job after it completes execution.

 Default: Add